matrixorigin/matrixorigin.io.cn/docs/MatrixOne/Reference/SQL-Reference/Data-Manipulation-Statements/operators/flow-control-functions/function_nullif.md

 ## **Description**

-The `NULLIF()` function returns NULL if expr1 = expr2 is true, otherwise returns expr1.
+The `NULLIF()` function returns NULL if expr1 = expr2 is true，otherwise returns expr1。

-The return value has the same type as the first argument.
+The return value has the same type as the first argument。

 ## **Syntax**